 [F] 905.3 Required installations.
-Standpipe systems shall be installed where required by Sections 905.3.1 through 905.3.7 and in the locations indicated in Sections 905.4, 905.5 and 905.6.
+Standpipe systems shall be installed where required by Sections 905.3.1 through 905.3.8.
 Standpipe systems are allowed to be combined with automatic sprinkler systems.

 Exception: Standpipe systems are not required in Group R-3 occupancies.